 Such players have also can dig into their longer playing experience to come back from difficult situations against those just starting out or at an intermediate level.

-Characteristics of an Advanced Badminton Player
+Characteristics of an Advanced or a Professional Badminton Player

 Advanced players have attained strong technical skills, which include good footwork, fast and accurate shots, and the ability to control the shuttle with precision.